SMAC-Group/course_intro_statistics/slides/chapter1_02.md

 ```

 Notes: Note that you can also subset a named vector with negative indices.
-For example
+For example,

 ```r
 grand_slam_win[-c(1:3)]